LiuYuancheng/Python_FTP_Server_and_Client/README.md

 ![](doc/img/title.png)

+` Figure-00: Distributed Log File Automated Archive System Overview Diagram, version v1.3 (2024)`

-**Program Design Purpose**: This project aims to create an FTP server&client lib program for file transfer and a Log files synchronization system for log data archiving.
+**Program Design Purpose**: This project aims to create an FTP server&client lib program for file transfer and a files management system for log data synchronization.
 We will develop an automated log file archive system that regularly collects newly generated log files from multiple nodes in a computer cluster and saves them on a central log file historian server.
 Additionally, a web interface will be provided on the log file historian server to allow users to access and review the archived logs.

 ```
 # Created:     2024/07/23
-# Version:     v_0.1.1
+# Version:     v_0.1.2
 # Copyright:   Copyright (c) 2024 LiuYuancheng
 # License:     MIT License
 ```